 What I tell new investors who want to buy a certain stock (like Uber stock) before it opens for trading, is to open an online brokerage ahead of time.
 Then buy a stock in a company you’re familiar with to learn the process

-Once you make your first stock purchase, you’ll understand how the process works, preparing yourself for bigger opportunities.
+Once you make your first stock purchase, you’ll understand how the process works, preparing yourself for more significant opportunities.

 Buy Uber Stock in the Initial Public Offering

 Ambitious investors can position themselves to invest in the Uber IPO.
-In the past, IPO investing has been difficult to gain access to.
+In the past, IPO investing has been difficult to gain access for regular investors.
 However, the marketplace is changing.

 IPOs have always been available to the wealthiest customers of the leading brokerage firms.
 That’s great if you’re wealthy.
 Certain online brokers are better for IPO investing than others.

-The Uber IPO will be in high-demand.
+The Uber IPO will be in high demand.
 The most likely outcome is that ordinary investors won’t get access.
-However, at a $48 billion dollar valuation (and likely higher for the IPO), there will a lot of shares to go around.
+However, at a $100+ billion dollar valuation, there will be a lot of shares to go around.

 Two particular companies may give you an inside track to invest in the Uber IPO.
 But it’s more likely you’ll need to buy after the IPO.

-ClickIPO is a brand new smartphone app that is live now.
+ClickIPO is a brand new smartphone app that is available now.
 The company empowers ordinary investors to invest in IPOs and secondary offerings through their existing brokerage account.

 This promising new app is available to all U.S. based investors today for research and reserving IPO shares.
 Link your existing online brokerage at TradeStation to get started immediately.